 Responsibilities: The Academic Review Panel (ARP) is a sub-committee of the Student Promotions and Academic Progress (SPAP) Committee.
 The panel is called at the request of the Dean to investigate alleged grievances and present such findings and recommendations as outlined in SHSU Academic Policy #900823 Section 4.05.
 The panel is involved in an alleged grievance only after the procedures outlined in SHSU Academic Policy #900823 Sections 4.01 through 4.04 have been exhausted.
 The panel only involves disputes over those matters set forth in paragraph 2.01.a through 2.01.d of SHSU Academic Policy #900823.

 Composition and Terms: The members of the ARP are appointed by the SPAP Committee for one-year terms.
 The panel consists of three (3) faculty members and two (2) student members.
 The chair of the panel is selected from the panel members by the appointees to the panel.
 Interim members may be appointed as necessary.
 A department/school chair or any party to the appeal being heard may not serve on the panel.
 At least two (2) faculty members and at least one (1) student member must be present for action to be taken.

 Composition and responsibility: The Graduate Medical Education Committee (GMEC) will consist of the Assistant Dean for Graduate Medical Education and Designated Institutional Official, who will chair the committee, and residency program directors of programs for which SHSU-COM serves as ACGME institutional sponsor.
-Other members include at least one peer selected resident, the Associate Dean for Clinical Affairs, the Associate Dean for Educational Affairs and clinical chairs for departments sponsoring a program.
+Other members include at least one peer selected resident, the Associate Dean for Clinical Affairs, the Associate Dean for Educational Affairs or designee and clinical chairs for departments sponsoring a program.
 The GMEC will meet monthly in person or by electronic means.
 Responsibilities include: